-Alauddin Khalji was the Sultan of Delhi and among the most formidable rulers of the Khalji dynasty.
+The Khiljis were an important part of the Delhi Sultanate Dynasty.
+Alauddin Khilji was the Sultan of Delhi and among the most formidable rulers of the Khilji dynasty.
 He assassinated his father-in-law and strengthened his authority in Delhi.

 The Indian imperial kingdom was only established by the one and only Muslim emperor, Alauddin Khilji.
 Beyond the Vindhyas and all the way to the Deccan, he expanded the sultanate of Delhi’s borders by conquering numerous Indian kingdoms.

 History has commended Alauddin’s rule for its low pricing and effective market supply of products and services.
 He had a very effective administrative strategy.
-More than 12 times, he successfully defied the danger of Mongol invasions.
-South India was initially attacked by the Khilji dynasty’s Sultanate of Alauddin Khilji.
+South India was initially attacked by him.

 - Market Reforms